suculent/thinx-device-api/CoC.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. tmy0x3@icloud.com.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer @suculent as soon as possible.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.